 Frequently Asked Questions

 The pad is made of a tricot polyester and is moisture resistant.
-If you are having a quick shower then the StatLock® Foley Stabilisation Device should dry very quickly after showering – however for prolonged showers and baths it is recommended that you cover the StatLock® Foley Stabilisation Device with a plastic wrap (e.g. cling film or waterproof dressing).
+If you are having a quick shower, then the StatLock® Foley Stabilization Device should dry very quickly after — however, for prolonged showers and baths, it is recommended that you cover the StatLock® Foley Stabilization Device with a plastic wrap (e.g., cling film or waterproof dressing).

-You can wear your StatLock® Foley Stabilisation Device for up to seven days after which it needs to be replaced with a new StatLock® Foley Stabilisation Device.
-It is recommended that you regularly change the site on the leg or abdomen where the StatLock® Foley Stabilisation Device is placed in order to prevent skin irritation.
+You can wear your StatLock® Foley Stabilization Device for up to seven days, after which it needs to be replaced with a new device.
+It is recommended that you regularly change the site on the leg or abdomen where the device is placed in order to prevent skin irritation.

-There is no need to shave the area where you are placing the StatLock® Foley Stabilisation Device.
-Where necessary you can clip the hair shorter and/or lay the hair down in the direction it grows using both the skin protectant pads provided.
-Proper use of skin protectant often prevents the need for trimming unless hair growth is excessive.
+There is no need to shave the area where you are placing the StatLock® Foley Stabilization Device.
+Where necessary, you can clip the hair shorter and/or lay the hair down in the direction it grows using both the skin protectant pads provided.
+Proper use of the skin protectant often prevents the need for trimming, unless hair growth is excessive.

 The device is appropriate for the majority of patients.
-The StatLock® Foley Stabilisation Device has similar properties to other adhesive products.
+The StatLock® Foley Stabilization Device has similar properties to other adhesive products.
 Common situations in which to avoid adhesive placement include severe oedema, ascites, burns, open wounds, sloughing skin, etc. The device should never be placed on patients with a known tape or adhesive allergy.